sin5678/inav_cn_wiki/MSP-Navigation-Messages.md

 The values for the various parameters are given in the section “WayPoint / Action Attributes”

-# MSP_NAV_STATUS (MW)
+# MSP_NAV_STATUS

 The following data are returned by a MSP_NAV_STATUS message.
 The texts are those defined by Wingui; multiwii and iNav support this message.
+Almost the same data is returned by the iNav LTM NFRAME (https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)#navigation-frame-n)

 <table>
 <thead>